MarioCarceller/mariocarceller.github.io/_pages/about.md

 My research interests lie in macro-finance, I am particularly interested in the role of non-bank financial intermediaries and the implications for central bank policy.

-I previously was a research assistant in [De Nederlandsche Bank](https://www.dnb.nl/en/research/), and completed the doctoral program of the [Study Centre Gerzensee](https://szgerzensee.ch/) in 2024.
+I previously was a research assistant (pre-doc) in [De Nederlandsche Bank](https://www.dnb.nl/en/research/), and completed the doctoral program of the [Study Centre Gerzensee](https://szgerzensee.ch/) in 2024.

 ## News
 -------------